olivettigroup/article-downloader/README.md

 ##Examples

 ###Downloading a single article
-    from article_downloader import ArticleDownloader
+    from articledownloader.articledownloader import ArticleDownloader
     downloader = ArticleDownloader()

     downloader.get_pdf_from_pii('xxxxxxx')

 ###Downloading many articles from a list of DOIs/PIIs
-    from article_downloader import ArticleDownloader
+    from articledownloader.articledownloader import ArticleDownloader
     downloader = ArticleDownloader()

     downloader.get_piis_from_file('path_to_file')